Summary of Significant Accounting Policies

 Recently Issued Accounting Pronouncements Not Yet Adopted

 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848), Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 This standard provides optional expedients and exceptions for applying generally accepted accounting principles to contract modifications and hedging relationships, subject to meeting certain criteria, that reference LIBOR or another reference rate expected to be discontinued.
-The ASU is effective and may be applied beginning March 12, 2020, and will apply through December 31, 2022.
-Janus is currently evaluating the impact this adoption will have on Janus’s consolidated financial statements.
 In January 2021, the FASB issued ASU No. 2021-01, Reference Rate Reform (Topic 848) (“ASU 2021-01”).
 The amendments in ASU 2021-01 provide optional expedients and exceptions for applying GAAP to contract modifications and hedging relationships, subject to meeting certain criteria, that reference the LIBOR or another reference rate expected to be discontinued because of the reference rate reform.
 The provisions must be applied at a Topic, Subtopic, or Industry Subtopic level for all transactions other than derivatives, which may be applied at a hedging relationship level.
+In December 2022, the FASB, issued ASU 2022-06, which deferred the sunset date of this guidance from December 31, 2022 to December 31, 2024.
+The Company is currently evaluating the impact this adoption will have on the Company’s consolidated financial statements.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.